brookesnow/CS3715/README.txt

 	Brooke Snow - 15 (CSS/HTML/Fixed JS files, JS for Student and Course Pages) Pranav Pradeep - 10 (HTML/Functionality for Google Map implementation) Morgan Marshall - 0 (Did not supply anything)

+ALSO INCLUDED

+A non-website related HTML document which can be found at http://sc-1.cs.mun.ca/GLOBALSTORAGE.html which is our showcase that we were able to recieve the XML request from the server without using localstorage.
+When you enter data into the text field, it will be then grabbed and written out to a .json file called CONTENT.json.